Abus Bordo 6000 Review

 If such is the case in your scenario, then make sure to get your hands on the 3’ lock.
 Beside this, they provide the same level of protection.

-Is This Product Really Secure?
+Is This Bike Lock Really Secure?

 This product is suitable for people who own a bike and worry for its security.
 It is perfect if you live in an area that is not very risky or if you do not travel to high theft areas since it only provides mid level of security.